-a) Florida Academic Scholars: 3.0 Cum.
-GPA and attempted hours completed per semester, up to 132 semester hours or a bachelor degree.

-b) Florida Student Assistance Grant: 2.00 Cum.
-GPA and 24 semester hours per year, up to nine semesters.

-c) Florida Resident Access Grant: 2.00 Cum.
-GPA; and 24 semester hours per year.

-d) Florida Critical Teacher Shortage Scholarship Loan (for students planning to become elementary and secondary school teachers): 2.00 Cum.
-GPA and 24 semester hours per year; up to four semesters.

-e) Florida "Chappie" James Teacher Scholarship Program (for students planning to become elementary and secondary teachers): 2.5 Cum.
-GPA and 24 semester hours per year.

-f) Florida Medallion Scholars Program: 2.75 Cum.
-GPA and attempted hours completed per semester up to 132 semester hours or a bachelor degree.

-g) Florida Vocational Gold Seal Vocational Scholars Program: 2.75 Cum.
-GPA and attempted hours completed per semester up to 90 semester hours.
+- a) Florida Academic Scholars: 3.0 Cum.
+GPA and earned hours completed per semester, up to 132 semester hours or a bachelor degree, whichever comes first. - b) Florida Student Assistance Grant: 2.00 Cum.
+GPA and 24 semester hours per year, up to nine semesters or a bachelor degree, whichever comes first. - c) Florida Resident Access Grant: 2.00 Cum.
+GPA; and 24 semester hours per year or a bachelor degree, whichever comes first. - d) Florida Medallion Scholars Program: 2.75 Cum.
+GPA and earned hours completed per semester up to 132 semester hours or a bachelor degree, whichever comes first. - e) Florida Vocational Gold Seal Vocational Scholars Program: 2.75 Cum.
+GPA and earned hours completed per semester up to 90 semester hours, whichever comes first.

+Regaining Financial Aid Eligibility

+Students may regain eligibility for financial aid at any point in time when the required criteria stated above are met.

+Appeal Procedure

+Florida College recognizes that mitigating circumstances in a student's life can affect performance.
+These mitigating circumstances would include, but not be limited to, verified student illness or the death of a parent or sibling.
+Any student that feels that their "termination status" is a result of circumstances beyond their control may contact the Financial Office for a review of their status.
+Students wishing to appeal the appropriateness of the Financial Aid Office actions may request resolution from the Fiscal Officer of the College.